 Back to basics

-We're sharing primers on a variety of identity-related topics, focusing on knowledge-sharing and public awareness.
-We plan to post additional releases on a regular basis - please check back for more!
+The TIG is sharing primers on a variety of identity-related topics, focusing on knowledge-sharing and public awareness.
+Please check back soon for more!